RECAPEM

 • It is described as the result of gas being drawn into the pleural space due to acute endobronchial obstruction with lobar collapse that is fully reversible once the obstruction is resolved *.

 • The pneumothorax spontaneously resolves when the bronchial obstruction is relieved and the lobe re-expands.
-The noncompliant lung is usually unresponsive to chest drain insertion and so it should not be used in asymptomatic patients unless there is a concern for trapped lung.
+The noncompliant lung is usually unresponsive to chest drain insertion so it should not be used in asymptomatic patients unless there is a concern for a trapped lung.

 Removal of chest tube: Technique